nacis/atlasofdesign.org/about/index.md

 The Atlas is published by the <a href="http://nacis.org">North American Cartographic Information Society</a>, a not-for-profit professional organization for mapmakers.
 It's managed by a small, but enthusiastic, <a title="Staff" href="http://atlasofdesign.org/about/staff/">group of volunteers</a>.

+## Volume 4

+Volume 4 is available for pre-order!
+Please visit our [orders page](/order).

 ## Volume 3

-Volume 3 has sold out!
+Volumes 1-3 have sold out, but we are ready to offer a reprint, if we get enough support!
+Please visit our [reprints page](/reprints).

 Learn more about the book and contributors [here](/2016/10/16/v3-pre-release/).

 Physical details: 98 pages, black matte hardcover, smythe sewn binding, 12" x 9" pages.
 1.8 lbs.